-- For highly complex TPP utility accounts (e.g. telecommunication companies, pipelines, and power plants), the PAO contracts with a utility appraisal consultant.
-The consultant has specialized knowledge and methodologies to estimate the fair market value of these assets within the guidelines of Florida Statutes. - Contract labor resources are used for temporary field appraiser and reception desk positions for the following reasons:

-- Temporary contract employment provides a probationary period, prior to making a full-time staff commitment. - Unemployment compensation is not incurred by the PAO, should the individual separate from the office. - The PAO does not incur workman's compensation liability cost. - Legal consultation to represent the PAO as needed for labor relations, litigation and assessment matters. - Development of software programs for new databases used by the PAO (e.g. Exemption Compliance, property owner inquiry tracking, property record card tracking, Home Owner Association contacts). - Website hosting and maintenance
+- For highly complex TPP utility accounts (e.g. telecommunication companies, pipelines, and power plants), the PAO contracts with a utility appraisal consultant to review the annual utility returns.
+The consultant has specialized knowledge and methodologies to estimate the fair market value of these assets within the guidelines of Florida Statutes. - Contract labor resources are used for field appraiser and reception desk positions for the following reasons: - Having an individual work on a trial basis (prior to full-time hire) works well.
+This is an opportunity to see if the individual is successful, prior to making a full-time staff commitment. - If the individual does not work out, they are subject to immediate release.
+Unemployment compensation is not incurred by the PAO. - Since the PAO benefits from the County's contract with a contract labor vendor, the vendor incurs the cost of workman's compensation liability. - Legal services to represent the PAO as needed for legislation interpretation, Value Adjustment Board representation, etc. - Software programming for new databases used by the PAO (e.g. Exemption Compliance database, property owner inquiry tracking during the mailing of Notice of Proposed Property Taxes, Property Record Card tracking database, Home Owner Association contact database) - Website hosting and maintenance